 In the age of price shopping and information hunting, having a seamless user experience can make the difference between a happy new customer or an annoyed public detractor.

-And the best way to accomplish this is having a robust behavioral analytics tool that tells you exactly what to do.
+And the best way to accomplish this is by having a robust behavioral analytics tool that tells you exactly what to do.

-Businesses today are getting smarter and tailoring experiences for each individual user, interacting in real-time with a customer through the rise of chatbots, and providing helpful information and resources within the experience so that user doesn’t need to go searching for the information and never come back.
+Businesses today are getting smarter and tailoring experiences for each individual user, interacting in real-time with a customer through the rise of chatbots, and providing helpful information and resources within the experience so that the user doesn’t need to go searching for the information and never come back.